-What school/college staff will do if they have concerns about a child
+What staff will do if they have concerns about a child

-St John's C.E Primary School staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Our staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff should always act in the best interests of the child.

 If staff have any concerns about a child's welfare, we act on them immediately.
-If staff have a concern, we follow this safeguarding policy and speak to the designated safeguarding lead (or deputy).
+If staff have a concern, we follow our organisation's Safeguarding policy and speak to the designated safeguarding lead (or deputy) and recording the actions on Safeguard My School. (see appendix 1a)